Nina Nesbitt

+Nesbitt released her debut studio album, Peroxide on February 2014, which debuted at No. 1 in her native Scotland.
+Her follow-up records, The Sun Will Come Up, the Seasons Will Change (2019) and Älskar (2022), also performed well, with all reaching inside the top 5 in the Scottish Album Charts.
+In 2024, she formed her own record label Apple Tree Records and released her fourth studio album Mountain Music, which debuted at No. 3 on Scotland, topped the UK Folk Albums Chart and became her most critically acclaimed record to date.

+In addition to her solo work, she has written songs for other artists, including Jessie Ware, Olivia Holt, Perrie, Jasmine Thompson and the Shires, and has also collaborated with Passenger.
+She has supported live artists such as Stevie Nicks, Jake Bugg, Justin Bieber, and Lewis Capaldi.

 Early life

-Nesbitt was born on 11 July 1994 in Livingston, and attended the small village school in Bellsquarry, Livingston.
+Nesbitt was born on 11 July 1994 in Livingston, to Mike, a Scottish manager in the defence industry, and Caty, a Swedish social worker.
+She attended the small village school in Bellsquarry, Livingston.
 At 12, she moved to Balerno, a suburb of Edinburgh, and attended Balerno Community High School.
-Neither of her parents are musical - her father, Mike, worked in the electronics industry and her mother Caty, who is originally from Sweden, was a childcare worker.
+She studied music at Stevenson College, Edinburgh.

 Nesbitt plays the guitar, piano and flute.
 She began playing the guitar at the age of fifteen.
 After hearing Taylor Swift's album Fearless (2008), she uploaded her first cover to YouTube.
-The site's positive feedback inspired her to continue writing and recording songs in her bedroom, and uploading the videos to her YouTube channel.
+A friend from school agreed to record videos of her playing songs for her YouTube channel, for £20 a time.
+Positive feedback inspired her to continue writing and recording songs in her bedroom, as well as to continue uploading more videos.

 As a child, she competed in regional and national gymnastic competitions for both Pentland Rhythmic Gymnastics Club and Scotland.
-She was also part of the Scottish Team training for the Commonwealth Games.
+She was also part of the Scottish team training for the Commonwealth Games.
+At age 14, Nesbitt also started modelling, due to her love of fashion.
+Nesbitt was registered to Colours modelling agency, based in Glasgow.
+She quit modelling before pursuing music as she did not like the industry, claiming it put out a “negative message.”
+However, Nesbitt has since modelled for Yumi, Jack Wills, Calvin Klein and American Eagle.

 Career

-2011–2012: Early career
+2011–2013: Early career

-Nesbitt met musician Ed Sheeran before a radio gig he was scheduled to perform in Edinburgh.
+Nesbitt released her debut extended play Live Take under the independent label N2 Records on December 5, 2011.
+She then met musician Ed Sheeran before a radio gig he was scheduled to perform in Edinburgh.
 After asking him for advice for aspiring singer-songwriters, and playing him a song on his guitar, she was invited to support him on his European tour.
 She was also invited to support Example after he heard her cover of his song "Stay Awake".
 She also appeared in the music video for Sheeran's single "Drunk".